hollyschinsky/pgday-eu-star-track/lesson4.md

 ## Steps
 1. Begin by opening your browser and reviewing the [Framework7 documentation](http://framework7.io/docs/searchbar.html) for the `searchbar` component.
-1. Open `www/index.html` and locate the `results` template script tag:
+1. Open `www/index.html` and locate this `results` template script tag since we'll be adding this new component to that page:
             ```
             <script type="text/template7" id="results">
             ```